railsadminteam/rails_admin/CONTRIBUTING.md

 [issues]: https://github.com/sferik/rails_admin/issues
 [gittip]: https://www.gittip.com/sferik/

+## Development

+### Running tests locally

+To run the test suite, you need PhantomJS and ImageMagick (or GraphicsMagick).

+Example on macOS using Homebrew:

+    brew cask install phantomjs
+    brew install imagemagick
+    bundle exec rspec

 ## Getting Help

 We use a [mailing list][list] for user support.
 If you've got a "how do